lettucelettice/PA4_ECE2112/README.md

 #calculate the average
 VisFemale['Average'] = VisFemale[['Math','Electronics','GEAS','Communication']].mean(axis=1)

-#store rows with averages 55 and above
+#store rows with averages 60 and above only
 VisFemale = VisFemale[VisFemale['Average'] >= 60]

 #output the following elements of the data frame only